IlyaMatsuev/Apex-ChatBot-Hub/README.md

 If the bot record is still there then...
 That's it!
 The bot should be ready to work.

+You can also check out the [demos folder](docs/demos/) to see how to do that visually.

 ## Installation

 Unfortunately, it's not possible to install this library as a Salesforce package because of the complicated deployment steps.